republic-of-almost/mono/README.md

 ### macOS

+  _Warning: I'm not currently using macOS much so this platform may go out of date._

-  You need Xcode and Premake4 installed.
+  You need Xcode and Premake installed.
 Xcode can be downloaded from the AppStore

   You can use brew to install Premake

   ```
-  brew install premake4
+  brew install premake5
   ```

   Then you can build the solution.